edgeimpulse/example-custom-ml-block-keras/README.md

     $ edge-impulse-blocks push
     ```

-2. The block is now available under any of your projects.
-Depending on the data your block operates on, you can add it via:
+2. The block is now available under any of your projects via **Create impulse > Add new learning block**.
-    * Object Detection: **Create impulse > Add learning block > Object Detection (Images)**, then select the block via 'Choose a different model' on the 'Object detection' page.
-    * Image classification: **Create impulse > Add learning block > Transfer learning (Images)**, then select the block via 'Choose a different model' on the 'Transfer learning' page.
-    * Audio classification: **Create impulse > Add learning block > Transfer Learning (Keyword Spotting)**, then select the block via 'Choose a different model' on the 'Transfer learning' page.
-    * Classification: **Create impulse > Add learning block > Classification**, then select the block via 'Add an extra layer' on the 'Classifier' page.
-    * Regression: **Create impulse > Add learning block > Regression**, then select the block via 'Add an extra layer' on the 'Regression' page.